 Fashion has always had seasons.
-Initially it was 2 collections – for spring/summer and fall/winter, then it turned into 4 seasonal collections, then multiple deliveries throughout the season, and now with fast fashion new collections are on the floor every week.
-The fashion industry needs to slow down for the sake of our planet and garment workers, but instead of just going back to 4 or 2 seasons, why not ditch the seasonal collections all together?
+Initially brands just created 2 collections — for spring/summer and fall/winter — then it turned into 4 seasonal collections, then multiple deliveries throughout the season, and now with fast fashion new collections are on the floor every week.
+The clothing industry needs to slow down for the sake of our planet and garment workers, but instead of just going back to 4 or 2 fashion seasons, why not ditch the seasonal collections altogether?

-One of the many things I love about slow fashion brand MATTER (who kindly sponsored this post) is how they have a seasonless collection.
-So instead of producing large collections every few months they have a core selection of garments which they occasionally add styles to or offer existing styles in different fabrics/colours.
+(Update June 2022: This post was kindly sponsored by the slow fashion brand MATTER, which is sadly no longer in business.
+I loved how they had a seasonless collection.
+Instead of producing large collections every few months they had a core selection of garments which they occasionally added styles to or offered existing styles in different fabrics/colours.)

 Well Designed Garments

 If you have to create 30-100 new designs every 3 months or less, how much time and energy can you put into each one?
 Having seasonless collections allows designers to fully work through and test new styles.
 When I was doing assistant design, fitting, and pattern work with fashion brands, it was common for designers to include styles they weren’t totally happy with just because they had a minimum number to hit and a tight deadline.
 Some brands also end up having to rush styles due to the tight deadlines so they don’t have time for proper fittings.

 For example MATTER’s ‘work jumpsuit’ (pictured), took 15 months to design, test, fit, and develop the final pattern! 😮 This kind of attention and work put into one style would’ve been impossible if it wasn’t for their seasonless model.